Turning a Reluctant Reader into a Voracious Reader

 (Article first published as From Reluctant Reader to Voracious Reader on Technorati and Imagination Soup.)

-Can the elimination of book store chain affect middle school literacy?
+Can the elimination of the book store chain affect middle school literacy?
 Sadly, yes.
 The closing of Borders, according to a recent report by media and publishing forecast firm Simba Information will stunt the children’s and young adult publishing market in the U.S.as the industry adjusts to a smaller book retailing footprint.
 This is because, “On a whole, the children’s/YA market still depends on print books — and a complicated connection between the publisher and the increasingly hard-to-reach reader.

 Adults buy the vast majority of juvenile books and give them to their children as gifts,” Norris said.
 “Where it gets tricky is a lot of kids, particularly as they become teenagers, are more likely to read if they can choose the books themselves.
 Since a lot of children only spend a few minutes a week, on average, reading for leisure, parents need to sell them on the activity of reading without choosing a book that their child won’t like.
 Anyone can make a child read, but getting a child to value reading is what’s crucial for the future of this industry.”